Ten Real Estate Marketing Ideas

 Covenants, Restrictions & Neighborhood Info

 One buyer may be upset to learn that pink exterior paint is not an option, but another may find this information appealing.
 Things like no raising of livestock or storing campers in a residential neighborhood are usually rules that most buyers would consider beneficial to keeping up the value of their property.
-By providing covenants and any other perks of the neighborhood such as planned parties, you are doing an exceptional job marketing why your area is special.
+By providing covenants and any other perks of the community such as planned parties, you are doing an exceptional job marketing why your area is special.

 Even if area schools are average, though, buyers will still want to know where they are and what is available to them.
 Mentioning things like the sports programs or any other extra curricular activities is always a good idea.